GinaLinqinChen/ComputerVision/README.md

 ——18/10/2024

-Cantonese people post spoken language characters instead of formal words, which is hard to understand for Madarin speakers.
+Cantonese people post spoken language characters instead of formal words, which is hard to understand for Mandarin speakers.

 A project that convert spoken Cantonese characters to written Mandarin characters (both traditional Chinese) making Cantonese learners know the meaning of a post completely.